tursodatabase/libsql-client-rs/README.md

     (...)
 ```

-Actually the latest version is a bit different:
+The latest version from git is a bit different:
 ```rust
     #[allow(deprecated)]
     // Uses secrets "LIBSQL_CLIENT_URL" and "LIBSQL_CLIENT_TOKEN"